- Sleeps: 18

 - Bedroom 2/Study – with two children’s beds and a desk-style table with chairs.

 - Bedroom 3 - the Master Bedroom, accessed through bedroom 2, with a canopied 4-poster double bed and a spacious en suite (Bathroom 1) with a bath, a separate shower, double washbasins and a WC.
-This Bedroom is air-conditioned.

 - Bedroom 4 - with an attractive raftered ceiling, a double bed, small adjoining dressing room and an en suite (Bathroom 2) with a bath, separate shower and a W.C.

 - Bedroom 5 - with a double and a single bed, a dressing room and en-suite (Bathroom 3) with a bath, separate shower and a W.C.
+Doors lead straight to the garden on the Norh side.

 Single storey and about 20 metres west of the Main House: